-Ola is required to provide identifying information to riders about the driver for each trip they take with Ola.
+Ola is required to provide identifying information to riders about the driver and the vehicle they use for each trip they take with Ola.
 This includes providing a photo of the driver, drivers name, vehicle number plate and vehicle model.
 This information is provided through the Ola App to riders prior to the trip commencing.
-This ensures that only those drivers who have been vetted and approved by the state / national regulators and registered with Ola provide rideshare services on the Ola platform.
+This ensures that only drivers and vehicles who have been vetted and approved by state regulators and registered with Ola provide rideshare services on the Ola platform.

 Approved Ola Drivers are strictly prohibited from sharing their driver account with an unvetted driver.

 Similarly, only vehicles approved by Ola and registered to the driver are allowed to be used in the provision of rideshare services.

 An unvetted driver is a person who accepts a booking from the Ola platform (DAPP) and carries out that booking (or attempts to carry out that booking) using a different person’s accreditation (or credentials).
 In other words, an unvetted driver is someone who has not met the required standards to become an Ola driver.

 Ola monitors the Driver App, the number of trips and other data points to ensure that only vetted drivers are using the Ola platform.

 An unvetted vehicle is a vehicle that has not yet been approved or registered with Ola and is not linked with a registered driver’s Ola account.
 In other words, an unvetted vehicle is a vehicle that has not met the required standards to be used for rideshare services.

 Selfie Authorisation in the Ola Driver App